 However, it was eventually decided that a whole new airline, LH’s first outside of Germany, would be established.
 A number of Airbus A319s were sourced from the mainline fleet and its Germanwings (4U) subsidiary.

 Operations commenced on February 2, 2009, with flights to Barcelona (BCN) and Paris (CDG).
 Routes to Brussels (BRU), Budapest (BUD), Bucharest (OTP), London Heathrow (LHR), Lisbon (LIS), and Madrid (MAD) quickly followed.

 The airline would go on to serve a total of 21 routes.
 A year after commencing operations, the airline had carried 800,000 passengers.

 An Italian Experience

-Despite these efforts passenger numbers failed to meet expectations.
-Increased competition from easyJet (U2), who competed with LH on 17 of its 21 routes, also impacted the airlines performance.
+Despite these efforts, passenger numbers failed to meet expectations.
+Increased competition from easyJet (U2), which competed with LH on 17 of its 21 routes, also impacted the airline’s performance.

-Therefore it was announced in May 2011 that the airline would be folded back in to its parent in October that year.
+Therefore it was announced in May 2011 that the airline would be folded back into its parent in October of that year.